-Name: Date: E vents - Internet Project Organizer - Handout Instructions : Use thi follow for your project s form to help you organize the work you will do and the timetables you will t.
-Topic: Research: Date: I chose my topic.
+04 Events - Internet Project Organizer - Handout

+Instructions : Use the project. is form to help you organize the work you will do and the timetables you will follow for your Topic: Research: Date: I chose my topic.
 Date: I did my internet research and took notes.
-Organizing inform nation: Date: I wrote an outline and first draft of my essay.
-Preparing the ess ay: Date: I asked my teacher to check my progress.
+Organizing infor mation: Date: I wrote an outline and first draft of my essay.
+Preparing the ess say: Date: I asked my teacher to check my progress.
 Date: I made revisions that my teacher suggested.
 Date: I finished the final draft of my essay.